Ecuador default flag

 ORGANIZATIONAL FORMS

-1. Corporations of the first degree are those that bring together individuals under a common goal and include associations, clubs, committees, professional associations, and centers;
+First-degree corporations are organizations formed by individuals pursuing a common goal, including associations, clubs, committees, professional associations, and centers;

 PUBLIC BENEFIT STATUS